liliustwocout/soroban/README.md

 >
 >   `./initialize.sh: Permission denied`

-This error occurs when the shell script you’re trying to run doesn’t have the permissions to execute.
+This error occurs when the shell script you're trying to run doesn't have the permissions to execute.
 To fix that, use this command:

 ```sh
 chmod +x initialize.sh